Skip to content

 Nova Scotia Book Awards

-• Evelyn Richardson Non-Fiction Award ($2,000 prize): awarded for a book of creative non-fiction (a narrative non-fiction book, a collection of essays, a biography, a memoir, or a long-form academic publication that offers a complex and reflective narrative about original research) written or co-written by a full-time resident of Nova Scotia* that was published and/or distributed for the first time in Canada in the year prior to and including the submission deadline.
-For the 2025 award, the eligibility year runs from November 2, 2023, to November 1, 2024.
+• Evelyn Richardson Non-Fiction Award ($2,000 prize): awarded for a book of creative nonfiction (a narrative non-fiction book, a collection of essays, a biography, a memoir, or a long-form academic publication that offers a complex and reflective narrative about original research) written or co-written by a full-time resident of Nova Scotia* that was published and/or distributed for the first time in Canada in the year prior to and including the submission deadline.
+For the 2026 award, the eligibility year runs from November 2, 2024, to November 1, 2025.

 • Maxine Tynes Nova Scotia Poetry Award ($2,000 prize): awarded for a book of poetry written or co-written by a full-time resident of Nova Scotia* that was published and/or distributed for the first time in Canada in the two years prior to and including the submission deadline.
 Because this award is biennial, each cycle of the award covers two publication years.
-For the 2025 award, the eligibility years run from November 2, 2022, to November 1, 2024.
+The next Tynes Award will be given in 2027, with the eligibility years running from November 2, 2024, to November 1, 2026.

 * Full-time residents of Nova Scotia are those who have lived in Nova Scotia for at least two consecutive years immediately prior to the submission deadline date.
 A co-authored book is eligible if at least one co-author meets this residency requirement.